Dr. Joinal Abedin

 Saleque, M.A., Abedin, M.J., and Bhuiyan, N.I.
 (1996) Effect of moisture and temperature regimes on available phosphorus in wetland rice soil.
 Communication in Soil Science and Plant Analysis.
 27: 2017-2023.

-Joinal joined the Labrador Institute in November 2012.
+Joinal joined the Labrador Institute in November 2012 and is presently an adjunct professor with the Department of Earth Sciences, St. John's campus and with the Division of Science (Environmental Science), Grenfell campus.
 Before coming to Labrador, Dr. Abedin worked at Bangladesh Rice Research Institute as a Soil Scientist for more than 10 years, at Laurentian University as a NSERC Postdoctoral Fellow for two years and subsequently as a Research Scientist for another three years.
 At Laurentian University he was involved in projects concerning assessment of bioavailability/bioaccessibility/phytoavailability of contaminant metals and metalloids in mining impacted regional soils.